 Bottom Line: Uninstall Chrome Apps

-So these were the two different methods through which you could uninstall the Chrome App (PWA) from the Chrome Browser.
+So these were the two different methods to uninstall the Chrome App (PWA) from the Chrome Browser.
 When the ability to remove the PWA app via Control Panel goes live, it would be the quickest and simplest method to carry out this task.

-As of now, you should turn your attention toward the other two approaches that we have shared.
+As of now, you should focus on the other two approaches we have shared.
 In this regard, the first method (via the PWA) proves to be a time saver when you are already within that app’s ecosystem and are currently using it.

-However, if the app is not functioning along the expected lines, the first approach might prove futile.
-So it would be best if you then consider opting for the second method of removing the app using Chrome’s App page.
+However, the first approach might prove futile if the app is not functioning along the expected lines.
+So it would be best if you consider opting for the second method of removing the app using Chrome’s App page.

-On that note, we round off this tutorial on how to uninstall and remove chrome apps from the Google Chrome browser.
+On that note, we round off this tutorial on uninstalling and removing chrome apps from the Google Chrome browser.
 Please feel free to share your thoughts and questions regarding the Chrome App uninstallation.